 The Spine and the Central Nervous System

-Your spine is composed of a plethora of vertebrae, vertebral discs, and a network of nerves.
+The anatomy of your spine is that it is composed of a plethora of vertebrae, vertebral discs, and a network of spinal nerves.
 These nerves are part of what's called the central nervous system (CNS).
 As discussed, the CNS is critical to body functions.
-It is composed of the brain and the spinal cord, which is protected by the spine.
+It is composed of the brain, and spinal cord, which is protected by the spine.
 This structure controls:

 - Heart Rate